agranofsky/hello-world/README.md

 # hello-world
 My First repository on GitHub

-This is a lame hello
+This is a lame hello...so goodbye.